 Because so much sea life has already ingested these microplastics, it means that seafood for human consumption now also contains these plastics.
 In fact, research in the United States and Indonesia found that about 25% of the fish in markets had small plastics in them, and this was true with about 33% of shellfish1.
 This means that a large number of people are already unwittingly ingesting plastic.

 With the massive amount of plastic in the marine environment, it is important that the world begins to take steps now to make some serious changes.
 The oceans, lakes, and rivers are essential to our survival as a species, as well as the survival of the species that make those locations their home.

 The world needs to reduce its dependency on plastic.
 We are already starting to see some changes in a positive direction happening in this area, as many locations have banned plastic straws and bags.

-Meanwhile, as awareness of the plastic waste problem grows, many of us are now saying no to plastic bottles, seeking our eco-friendly alternatives to plastic straws, and even shopping for plastic-free gifts.
+Meanwhile, as awareness of the plastic waste problem grows, many of us are now saying no to plastic water bottles, seeking our eco-friendly alternatives to plastic straws, and even shopping for plastic-free gifts.
 These are all steps in the right direction.

 And innovative solutions are coming to bear too.
-Today some plastic is made from hemp which can be used in everything from cars to packaging.
-Bamboo is proving a more sustainable alternative to plastic and as we look to reduce, reuse and recycle, different types of plastic waste are now finding their way into clothes and even roads.
+Today some plastic is made from hemp, which can be used in everything from cars to packaging.
+Bamboo is proving a more sustainable alternative to plastic, and as we look to reduce, reuse and recycle, different types of plastic waste are now finding their way into clothes and even roads.

 In addition, producers of products need to rethink the materials they are using, as well as their packaging.
 It may also be a good option to increase taxes and fees on the use of various types of polluting plastics.
 Improved waste management and recycling as essential, as well.
 Additional research and studies can also help.
 People can learn other areas of concern, as well as new ways of dealing with current problems.